kittykatattack/ga/README.md

 ```
 You can see that the `press` method also makes the `shootSound` play.
-This bit of code is initialized in the game's `setup` function.
+(The code above is initialized in the game's `setup` function.

 There's one more thing you need to do: you have to make the bullets move.
 You can do this with some code inside the game's looping `play` function.
 Use Ga's